 Runtime systems are commonly used by parallel applications in order to efficiently exploit the underlying hardware resources.
 A runtime system hides the complexity of the management of the hardware and exposes a high-level interface to application developers.
 To this end, it makes decisions by relying on heuristics that estimate the future behavior of the application.
-In this paper, we propose Pythia, a library that serves as an oracle capable of predicting the future behavior of an application, so that the runtime system can make more informed decisions.
-Pythia builds on the deterministic nature of many HPC applications: by recording an execution trace, Pythia captures the application main behavior.
+In this paper, we propose PYTHIA, a library that serves as an oracle capable of predicting the future behavior of an application, so that the runtime system can make more informed decisions.
+PYTHIA builds on the deterministic nature of many HPC applications: by recording an execution trace, PYTHIA captures the application main behavior.
 The trace can be provided for future executions of the application, and a runtime system can ask for predictions of future program behavior.
-We evaluate Pythia by implementing an adaptive thread parallelism strategy in GNU OpenMP runtime system.
-The evaluation shows that, thanks to Pythia prediction, the adaptive strategy reduces the execution time of an application by up to 38%.
+We evaluate PYTHIA on 13 MPI applications and show that PYTHIA can accurately predict the future of most of these applications, even when varying the problem size.
+We demonstrate how PYTHIA predictions can guide a runtime system optimization by implementing an adaptive thread parallelism strategy in GNU OpenMP runtime system.
+The evaluation shows that, thanks to PYTHIA prediction, the adaptive strategy reduces the execution time of an application by up to 38 %.